List of The Saddle Club characters: Stevie Lake

-Stevie dropped her given name, Stephanie, and has always being tomboyish.
+Stevie dropped her given name, Stephanie, and has always been tomboyish.
 Now being uncomfortable with the activities other girls of her age do, but at the same time getting tired of being "one of the boys", one thing remains: her love of horses.
-Stevie is the unsinkable unstoppable clown and prankster of the Saddle Club.
+Stevie is the unsinkable, unstoppable clown and prankster of the Saddle Club.
 Stevie practices practical jokes so much because her three brothers have driven her more sensitive side underground.
 She does not think things through and will embark on some impetuous, hare-brained schemes, sucking Carole and Lisa into it on the way through, and when everything gets out of hand, it is her two friends who would have to bail everybody out of the mess.
 But Stevie is irrepressible and unflappable and moves straight onto the next scheme or caper, leaving Carole and Lisa preparing for the worst again.
 However, they do not mind her pranks too much if Veronica is the target, as she often is.
 Stevie's parents, George and Catherine, are both lawyers with hectic schedules.
 They both worked hard for everything they achieved and are determined to instill a solid work ethic in their children; they agreed to pay for one riding lesson a week, but also insisted that Stevie work at the barn in exchange for additional lessons.
 She is impulsive, stubborn, sarcastic, and often gets into trouble outside of the show ring.
 On "The Mountain Trail Overnight", she meets Phil Marsten, who develops a crush on her; they begin dating later on in the series, and she is so far the only one of the trio to have a life-lasting boyfriend.
 Stevie rode Comanche until she rescues Belle; Stevie was allowed to keep Belle after her original owner realizes that they belong together.
 Stevie found learning to ride Belle difficult at first, as she was such a high-strung and mighty horse, but after time Stevie could just walk outside into the paddock and call her and Belle would be there in a second or less.
 Stevie has a bad temper, but when she enters the show ring, she becomes another person.
 When not dressed for the riding ring, Stevie has a funky, urban style of her own.
 She loves vintage clothing stores and often makes a bold, if sometimes outrageous, fashion statement.
-Her younger brother, Michael, is an ultimate pest and seizes any opportunity to aggravate and annoy his sister, and her older brother, Chad, seems to do nothing to dissuade Michael from irritating Stevie.
-He is the one who started the family tradition of practical jokes.
+Her younger brother, Michael, is an ultimate pest and seizes any opportunity to aggravate and annoy his sister, and her older brother, Chad, seems to do nothing to dissuade Michael from irritating Stevie He is the one who started the family tradition of practical jokes.
 Even though her twin brother, Alex, plays his share of jokes on Stevie, he is fiercely protective of his sister.
 Alex likes to remind Stevie that he is older than her by six and a half minutes.
 Stevie's strongest events in riding are cross-country equestrianism and dressage.
 Stevie also works to pay for Belle's board.
 In the books, Stevie and Veronica go to Fenton Hall Academy together, and Stevie's family lives in the same neighborhood as Lisa's family.
-Stevie's favorite color is Blue.
+Stevie's favorite color is blue.